Cacti/documentation/Command-Line-Scripts.md

 > **Caution**
 >
 > Re-Indexing interferes with the poller operation.
-Please make sure, that the poller is not running and will not start during a reindex operation
+Make sure that the poller is not running and will not start during a reindex operation

 Empty Poller Output Table
 -------------------------